ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

+Generating or modifying protein sequences to improve behavior, or to create novel behavior, is is a powrful application for AI.
+Guided through evolutionary-techniques, Bayesian optimization, and/or with the use of language models, they can vasly accelerate the development of biotechnological tools, as well as for identifying targets and avenues for therapeutics.

-Protein language models, PLMs, are useful in predicting structure and function of proteins.
-These are useful in biological and biotechnological applications.
+Protein language models, PLMs, are increasingly useful in predicting structure and function of proteins.

+## Evolutionary Methods

 ## Models